 World War II brought protests against conscription and caused the Conscription Crisis of 1944.
 Montreal’s population surpassed one million in the early 1950s.
 A new metro system was added, Montreal’s harbour was expanded and the St. Lawrence Seaway was opened during this time.
 More skyscrapers were built along with museums.
 International status was cemented by Expo 67 and the 1976 Summer Olympics.
 A major league baseball team, the Expos, played in Montreal from 1969 to 2004 when the team relocated to Washington, DC.
 Historically business and finance in Montreal was under the control of Anglophones.
 With the rise of Quebec nationalism in the 1970s, many institutions relocated their headquarters to Toronto.

-2017 winner: Always Dreaming
+2017 winner: Always Dreaming First occurred: 1875

 The Antikythera mechanism is an ancient Greek analogue computer and orrery used to predict astronomical positions and eclipses for calendrical and astrological purposes.
 It could also track the four-year cycle of athletic games which was similar, but not identical, to an Olympiad, the cycle of the ancient Olympic Games.